johndk/berkeley-ml-capstone/README.md

 | IV | Predict delay minutes or a range of likely outcomes | Begin with signed departure-delay minutes.
 An arrival version would first require adding a signed arrival-delay target and regenerating the arrival feature files.
 Possible methods include Random Forest, neural-network, mixture-density, and CatBoost ensemble approaches. |

 If this work is completed, its methods and results should be folded into the relevant Modeling, Evaluation, Appendix C, and Appendix D sections.
-If time does not allow it, Appendix E and its single table-of-contents entry can be removed without changing the core experiment plan or the documented results for Models 1A, 2A, 2B, and 2C.
+If time does not allow it, Appendix F and its single table-of-contents entry can be removed without changing the core experiment plan or the documented results for Models 1A, 2A, 2B, and 2C.